-Rental costs, single-family home sales prices, and the availability of affordable housing throughout the state has created an undue burden not only for very-low income and homeless, but also those within the working and middle class.
+Rental costs, single-family home sales prices, and the availability of attainable, housing throughout the state has created an undue burden not only for very-low income and homeless, but also older adults as well as those within the working and middle class.
 Commerce City believes all residents should have access to safe, quality housing throughout the city.
-The city supports regional, state and federal initiatives that preserve and enhance the number of quality affordable homes, incentivizes new affordable housing developments, and develops additional services and opportunities to promote self-sufficiency.
+The city supports regional, state and federal initiatives that preserve and enhance the number of quality affordable homes, incentivizes new affordable and population-specific housing developments, and develops additional services and opportunities to promote self-sufficiency.